Standard imsets for undirected and chain graphical models: Preliminaries

-Throughout this paper, we consider a simple graph $G=(V(G), E(G))$, $V(G)=N$, $E(G) \subseteq N \times N$.
-An edge $(a,b) \in E(G)$ is {\it undirected} if $(b,a) \in E(G)$.
+Throughout this paper, we consider a simple graph $G=(V(G), E(G))$, $V(G)=N$, $E(G) \subseteq N \times N \setminus\{(a,a)\dvt a\in N\}$.
+An edge $(a,b) \in E(G)$ is \textit{undirected} if $(b,a) \in E(G)$.
 We denote an undirected edge by $a\uedge b$.
-If $(b,a) \notin E(G)$, we call $(a,b)$ {\it directed} and denote $a \to b$.
-An {\it undirected graph} (UG) contains only undirected edges, while a directed graph contains only directed ones.
-The {\it underlying graph} of a graph $G$ is the undirected graph obtained from $G$ by replacing every directed edge with an undirected one.
+If $(b,a) \notin E(G)$, we call $(a,b)$ \textit{directed} and denote it by $a \to b$.
+An \textit{undirected graph} (UG) contains only undirected edges, while a directed graph contains only directed ones.
+The \textit{underlying graph} of a graph $G$ is the undirected graph obtained from $G$ by replacing every directed edge with an undirected one.
 For a subset $S \subseteq N$, $G_S$ denotes the subgraph of $G$ induced by $S$.
-A graph is {\it complete} if all vertices are joined by an edge.
-A subset $K \subseteq N$ is a {\it clique} if $G_K$ is complete.
+In this paper when we refer to a subgraph of $G$, it is induced by some subset of $N$.
+A graph is \textit{complete} if all vertices are joined by an edge.
+A subset $K \subseteq N$ is a \textit{clique} if $G_K$ is complete.
 In particular, an empty set $K = \emptyset$ is a clique.
 A clique $K$ is maximal if no proper superset $K' \supset K$ is a clique in $G$. $\mathcal{K}_G$ denotes the set of maximal cliques of $G$.